riamf/notes-hugo/notes/content/posts/dockerized_grafana_setup.md

 ### Adding dashboard

 So this is going to be really simple.
-To create first datasource, just go to grafana and create one.
+To create first dashboard, just go to grafana and create one.
 You already have grafana connected to your datasoure and all should already work just fine.
-After creating datasource you nee to export it as a json file like here:
+After creating dashboard you need to export it as a json file like here:

 ![grafana export](/images/gf_export.png)

 Now remember the folder structure we created?
 The part with `/provisioning/datasources` ?
-To add ready dashboard you just need to create new directory on the same level `datasources` is, called `dashboards`.
+To add ready dashboard you just need to create new directory on the same level that `datasources` is, called `dashboards`.
 There you just need to add exported json in file with `*.json` extension.
-Name does not matter, grafana will load all dashboards.
+Name does not matter, grafana will load all json dashboards form that file path.

 ### Scripting